Are you looking into breeding ball pythons?

 What You’ll Need

-This section deals with the items you’ll need to incubate ball python eggs for maximum hatching rate properly.
+This section deals with the items you’ll need to properly incubate ball python eggs for maximum hatching rate.

-An egg incubator will give you better control over the temperature and humidity for the eggs.
+An egg incubator will give you better control over the temperature and humidity of the eggs.

 Consistent settings are needed for the best survival rate.

-While it’s possible to make your own incubators, the best and easiest ones to use are those designed specifically for reptiles.
+While making your own incubators is possible, the best and easiest ones to use are those designed specifically for reptiles.